Relevant Segment: Aging Services

 We can all agree that there are wide-ranging differences from one non-profit organization to another.
 From their missions to how they go about solving major, seemingly intractable societal issues, non-profit organizations think of themselves as unique.

 Fundraising strategies should reinforce this uniqueness and appeal to donors’ pride in the organizations they choose to support.

 Aging services is no different, and fundraisers in long-term care settings interested in maximizing support from donors need to recognize how their mission is carried out and create fundraising strategies that cater specifically to prospective donors.

-Unlike virtually any other part of the nonprofit world, fundraisers working in aging services often conduct their work in the place where their prospective donors reside.
+Unlike virtually any other part of the non-profit world, fundraisers working in aging services often conduct their work in the place where their prospective donors reside.
 This creates an intimacy and level of access that is unusual and must be carefully managed.

 Conversely, resident prospective donors are often decisive and want to move quickly on gift planning issues.
 It is the fundraiser’s job to ensure proper disclosure and discernment.
-Whereas encouraging prospective donors to seek financial advice related to their gift plans is important in all nonprofit fundraising, this takes on extra importance in a long-term care setting.
+Whereas encouraging prospective donors to seek financial advice related to their gift plans is important in all non-profit fundraising, this takes on extra importance in a long-term care setting.
 Organizations should expect adult children and other relatives to scrutinize any significant philanthropic transactions involving their loved ones.
-Thus, documenting every fundraiser visit, complete with thank you notes advising donors to seek the counsel of relatives and other advisors, is critically important.
+Thus, documenting every fundraiser visit, complete with thank you notes advising donors to seek the counsel of relatives and other advisers, is critically important.

 Remember, too, that aging involves constant change in a person’s life circumstances.
 Spouses pass unexpectedly.
 Physical and mental health can alter rapidly.
 Many seniors wish to have their “affairs in order” and like prompt and efficient follow up.
 Fundraisers should budget extra time to provide more frequent status updates when working with seniors on gift plans.